Welcome to World Bitless Association

 We have always hoped from little acorns mighty oaks might grow and we continue to have faith in good humans who ride horses in Bridles without bits to spread the popularity of modern training and bridles.

-From volunteer bitless advocates from across the world’s long efforts at working to change rules to remove the discrimination against bitless, came the idea for another way to demonstrate that bitless should be not only allowed but encouraged.
-There are many riders who prioritise their horses’ wellbeing above competing, and more who would very much like to compete, but find themselves unable to do so because they (rightly so) will not compromise their horse’s welfare by using bits to compete.
-No one should have to make this choice, everyone should be able to compete or not, bitless or not.
+There are many riders who prioritise their horses’ well-being above competing, and more who would very much like to compete, but find themselves unable to do so because they (rightly so) will not compromise their horse’s welfare by using bits to compete.
+No-one should have to make this choice, everyone should be able to compete or not, bitless or not.

 People are out there, challenging the status quo, challenging archaic rules, looking to ride and train and be with their horses with kinder softer communication.
 They are our true Bitless Ambassadors.